ABOUT BOB WILSON

 Focus on Glass

 Initially, the facilities at SIU were great, especially for graduate students.
 It boasted individual studio cubicles, three electric kilns and two 70 cubic-ft gas kilns.
-The scale and resources were exciting in envisioning larger works.
-However, when Bob arrived in the fall, Boysen had been replaced by Harris Deller.
+The scale and resources were exciting in Bob's envisioning of larger works.
+However, when Bob arrived in the fall, Boysen no longer taught ceramics--only glass.
+Harris Deller had been hired to teach ceramics.
+The as Deller's first job, he had been hired directly from graduating from Cranbrook.

-In the middle of his first semester both of the larger kilns were torn down to be replaced by a computerized "Super-Kiln."
-This super-kiln wasn't completed in Bob's second semester, (the computerization frequently malfunctioning) leaving first year students with no way to produce high-fire pieces.
+In the middle of his first semester at SIU both of the larger kilns were torn down to be replaced by a computerized "Super-Kiln" to be build on-site.
+This super-kiln wasn't completed by Bob's second semester.
+Once it was unveiled the computerization frequently malfunctioned leaving first year students with no way to produce high-fire pieces.
 Deller took a sabbatical, and all seemed chaotic.

-Bill Boysen was teaching glass, and in his first semester Bob excitedly signed up.
+Bill Boysen was teaching glass, and in his first semester at SIU Bob excitedly signed up.

 Bob would later recount that blowing glass with Bill was his saving grace.
-Realizing that having an exceptional thesis show in Clay was not realistic, he realigned his focus towards glass.
+Realizing that having an exceptional thesis show in clay was not realistic, he realigned his focus towards glass.
 The combined nature of the "Ceramics/Glass" degree made for a fluid transition.
-Only two of the nine students in his graduating class displayed a thesis show.
+In Bob's last semester, only two of the nine graduate students were able to display a thesis show and complete their MFA degrees.
+Bob was one of the two.

 Bob's thesis was displayed at the University's main museum in Faner hall and consisted of 17 blown glass vessels and 11 stained glass windows.
-His stained glass work was featured in antique wood frames from windows of his grandparents farms that he drove out and salvaged from a demolition.
+His stained glass works were framed in antique wood windows and trims salvaged from his grandparents farm-house and farm buildings.

 After graduating in 1981, Bob would go on to 'tour' with his teacher Bill Boysen in a mobile glass blowing unit built by Bill.
-They blew glass at the Iowa State Fair in Des Moines, and the following summer in St. Louis under the arch.
-Bob recounts,
+They blew glass at the Iowa State Fair in Des Moines, and the following summer at the Fourth of July in St. Louis under the arch.
+Bob recounts;

 Nothing like blowing glass in front of glass tanks (2000 + degrees) outside with weather over 100 degrees.
-'It's your turn' was heard often, and NO one was anxious to take their turn with the pipe.
+'It's your turn' was heard often, and NO one was that anxious to take their turn at the pipe.

-Returning to Barrington High School, Bob regained teaching ceramics alongside Dave Engle.
+After graduation, Bob returned to Barrington High School where he started back in teaching ceramics alongside Dave Engle.
 He balanced two clay classes and three sculpture classes before returning to clay exclusively several years later.

-It was then that he had the freedom to be more experimental and creative in his ceramics curriculum.
+It was then that he had the freedom to be more experimental and creative in his ceramics curriculum and teaching techniques.

 The Classroom

 A Daily Herald article from September 2000 paints a timeless atmosphere of the ceramic classroom.
-Bob Dylan music plays in the background while students throw on wheels, conceptualize sketches, and finesse glaze approaches.
+Bob Dylan music plays in the background while students throw on wheels, conceptualize sketches, and finesse their glazing approaches.

-These after school hours were a testament to Bob's passion for teaching and leading by example.
+These after-school hours were a testament to Bob's passion for teaching and leading by example.
 His classroom studio was alive.
 Diagrams, formulas, sketches and puns littered the panels of chalk boards surrounding the room.
 Masonite boards laden with cutout images from ceramic magazines served as inspiration and visual references.
-The aroma lilted from the long work tables smelling of wet stone and ceramic dust.
-And all the while Bob could be found working tirelessly on his art, in every way teaching.

 In 1992 Bob was honored as one of 20 high school teachers in the country to be recognized for outstanding ceramics programs and their teaching abilities with clay.
 Subsequently, he was invited to participate in a workshop at the prestigious Alfred University in New York.
-With the award winning group of teachers, he worked with nationally renowned ceramicists including Val Cushing, John Gill and Wayne Higby.
+With an award-winning group of teachers, he worked with nationally renowned ceramicists including Val Cushing, John Gill and Wayne Higby.

 Changes at BHS

-New facilities once included the hope of a a functioning glass lab at the high school.
-A concrete slab was laid with no surrounding building.
-Bob's equipment for glass blowing sat outdoors under tarps for a few years before the glass facility plan was scrapped, along with the rusted out equipment.
+Among additions to the renovated 3-D facilities, there was a hope of adding a functioning glass lab was outside from the ceramics room.
+A concrete slab was laid, but with no surrounding building came after.
+Bob's equipment for glass blowing sat under tarps for a few years before the glass facility plan was scrapped, along with the rusted out equipment.

 at home

 Over the years Bob's ceramic work has continuously explored both the traditional functional as well as the contemporary sculptural realms.
 His works show his passion for unique surface textures through manipulating slips, stains, self-made stamps, and self-created glazes.
-His work enhances surfaces by revealing the unique essences of clay itself -- the way it can stretch, crackle and fold, and the way it can attain contrasts in color and sheen in the glazing process.
+His work enhances surfaces by revealing the unique essences of clay itself -- the way it can stretch, crackle and fold, and the way it can attain contrasts in color and sheen in his self-made glazes.
+A primary goal is to merge clay surfaces with nature.

-Bob built his first home studio in Cary in the 1980's.
-The room had a nearly two story peaked roof and self-installed shelving held boxes, glazes and countless works up the ceiling.
-In this first home studio, Bob also build a shed containing a full size gas kiln where he was able to fire through the evenings while spending time with family at home.
+Bob built his second home studio in Cary in the 1980's.
+The room had a nearly two story storage with custom hand-made shelving that held boxes, glazes and countless ceramic works all the way to the top of the peaked-ceiling.
+In this home studio Bob also build a shed containing a full size gas kiln where he was able to fire through the evenings while spending time with family at home.

-After moving to a new home in 2004, Bob built a second studio, this time able to map out walls and storage with the blank canvas of an unfinished basement.
-Two electric kilns, a spray booth, two potter's wheels and a glaze mixing station all surround the cozy basement space where new phases and styles continue to emerge.
+After moving to a new home in 2003, Bob built a third studio.
+He was able to freely map out walls and storage with the blank canvas of an unfinished basement.
+Two electric kilns, a spray booth, two potter's wheels and a glaze mixing/formulating station all surround the cozy basement space.

-Through his career, Bob's work has been showcased in galleries in Chicago, Evanston, Lake Zurich, Lake Geneva, St. Charles, Hoffman Estates, College of Lake County, Joliet, and the Barrington Area Arts Council.
-He has influenced the professional ceramic practice of dozens of students.
+Through his career, Bob's work has been showcased in galleries in Chicago, Evanston, Lake Zurich, Lake Geneva, St. Charles, Hoffman Estates, College of Lake County, Joliet Junior College, and the Barrington Area Arts Council.

 AWARDS